-The COMP Program includes several expenditure safeguards.
+NOW includes several expenditure safeguards.
 FSS providers generate utilization/expenditure reports twice monthly in a declining balance format for participants and their representatives.
 FSS providers also make available to DHR and DCH web-based accessibility of waiver participant expenditures.
 The Support Coordinator conducts a monthly budget to billing review and a formal six-month budget review and assists the participant or representative in individual budget management and arranges for additional assistance, if needed, from a Community Guide.

 - b.
 Participant Direction Opportunities.
 Specify the participant direction opportunities that are available in the waiver.
 Select one: - Participant Employer Authority.
 As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
-The participant may function as the common law employer or the co-employer of workers.
-Supports and protections are available for participants who exercise this authority.
-Participant Budget Authority As specified in Appendix E-2, Item b, the participant (or - O Participant Budget Authority.
+The participant may function as the common law employer or the coemployer of workers.
+Supports and protections are available for participants who exercise this authority. - Participant Budget Authority.
 As specified in Appendix E-2, Item b, the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget.
+Supports and protections are available for participants who have authority over a budget. - Both Authorities.
+The waiver provides for both participant direction opportunities as specified in Appendix E-2.
+Supports and protections are available for participants who exercise these authorities. - c.

-Appendix E: Participant Direction of Services HCBS Waiver Application Version 3.3 - October 2005 c.
 Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies:
+Check each that applies: - Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.